AckerlyXu/heima/articles/load-balancer/load-balancer-get-started-internet-portal.md

 ---
-title: Create an Internet-facing load balancer - Azure portal preview | Azure
+title: Create an Internet-facing load balancer - Azure Portal | Azure
-description: Learn how to create an Internet-facing load balancer in Resource Manager using the Azure portal preview
+description: Learn how to create an Internet-facing load balancer in Resource Manager using the Azure Portal
 services: load-balancer
 documentationcenter: na
 author: anavinahar